aspose-pdf/Aspose.PDF-Documentation/java/overview/_index.md

 type: docs
 weight: 20
 url: /java/overview/
-lastmod: "2020-12-22"
-description: Overview of key-features and supported formats of Aspose.PDF for .NET, installation and licensing manual of .NET library.
+description: Overview of key-features and supported formats of Aspose.PDF for Java, installation and licensing manual of Java library.
+lastmod: "2021-02-01"
+aliases:
+    - /java/introducing-aspose-pdf-for-java/
 sitemap:
     changefreq: "weekly"
     priority: 0.7
 ---

-_This page is an overview of  Aspose.PDF for .NET features._
+_This page is an overview of  Aspose.PDF for Java features._

-**Aspose for .NET** is a modern and professional PDF API used to create, read-write, modify, and make other operations with PDF files without any external dependencies in a .NET application.
-You can use Aspose for .NET in any programming language for .NET or .NET Core.
-This component is written in managed C# and it allows developers to add PDF creation and manipulation functionality to their Microsoft .NET applications (WinForms, WPF, ASP.NET and .NET Compact Framework).
-Using this library, you can implement rich capabilities for creating PDF files from scratch, or completely process existing PDF documents without installing Adobe Acrobat.
+**Aspose for Java** is a robust Java component that lets developers create PDF documents from scratch without using Adobe Acrobat.
+Aspose.PDF for Java provides a very simple Application Programming Interface (API) for developers that is easy to learn and use.

-The Aspose.PDF for .NET supports a wide variety of functions such as:
+The Aspose.PDF for Java supports a wide variety of functions such as:

 - document compression;
 - table creation and manipulation;
+- add JavaScript;
 - support for graph objects;
 - extensive hyperlink functionality;
 - extended security controls;